The Human Behind the Voice

 My job as their mom is to make sure they understand that power isn’t something you use to get ahead of others — it’s something you use to lift people up.

-I take that seriously.
+I take it all seriously.

 Where I stand in that multi-generational perspective has shown me what matters to people and how to say things in a way that feels real to them, regardless of age.